ActianCorp/sqlalchemy-ingres/README.testsuite.md

 > Added a new flag to .DefaultDialect called supports_schemas; third party dialects may set this flag to False to disable SQLAlchemy's schema-level tests when running the test suite for a > third party dialect.

 #### Flag added to the Ingres Dialect
-Per discussion in [11366](https://github.com/sqlalchemy/sqlalchemy/discussions/11366) and additional research in internal ticket [II-14148](https://actian.atlassian.net/browse/II-14148), the setting `supports_schemas = False` will be added to the IngresDialect class via PR [50](https://github.com/ActianCorp/sqlalchemy-ingres/pull/50) so that when the dialect compliance suite is executed, any tests that use alternate schemas will be skipped.
+Per discussion in [11366](https://github.com/sqlalchemy/sqlalchemy/discussions/11366) and additional research in internal ticket [II-14148](https://actian.atlassian.net/browse/II-14148), the setting `supports_schemas = False` was added to the IngresDialect class via PR [50](https://github.com/ActianCorp/sqlalchemy-ingres/pull/50) so that when the dialect compliance suite is executed, any tests that use alternate schemas will be skipped.

 Example comparison of results before and after adding the setting `supports_schemas = False`